jullienl/HPE-COM-PowerShell-Library/README.md

     > **Note**: To learn how to create an HPE account, see [Getting started with HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-497192AA-FDC2-49C5-B572-0D2F58A23745.html)

-    > **Note**: To interact with the HPE GreenLake platform using this library, you must have at least the ***Observer*** role in the ***HPE GreenLake platform*** application.
-This role grants view-only privileges in the workspace.
+    > **Note**: To interact with an HPE GreenLake workspace and a Compute Ops Management instance using this library, you must have at least the ***Observer*** role for both ***HPE GreenLake Platform*** and ***Compute Ops Management*** service managers.
+This role grants view-only privileges.
 For modification capabilities, you need either the ***Operator*** (view and edit privileges) or the ***Administrator*** (view, edit, and delete privileges) role.
 Alternatively, you can create a custom role that meets your specific access requirements.

-    > **Note**: You do not need an existing HPE GreenLake workspace to connect.
-You can create a new workspace after your first connection using the `New-HPEGLWorkspace` cmdlet.

     > **Note**: The library supports only single-factor authentication.
 Multi-factor authentication (MFA) and SAML Single Sign-On are not supported.

-    > **Note**: Users who use SAML Single Sign-On with HPE GreenLake cannot use their corporate email credentials when logging in via the `Connect-HPEGL` cmdlet.
+Users who use SAML Single Sign-On with HPE GreenLake cannot use their corporate email credentials when logging in via the `Connect-HPEGL` cmdlet.
 The workaround is to create a specific user in HPE GreenLake for this library.
 To do this, go to the HPE GreenLake GUI, click on `User Management` in the quick links panel and press the `Invite Users` button to send an invitation to a non-corporate email address.
 Once you receive the email, accept the invitation, and you will be directed to the HPE GreenLake interface to set a password.
 You can then use this email address and password to log in with `Connect-HPEGL`.

+    > **Note**: You do not need an existing HPE GreenLake workspace to connect.
+You can create a new workspace after your first connection using the `New-HPEGLWorkspace` cmdlet.

 ## Installation